urbanailab/urbanailab.github.io/_pages/contact.md

 * [Webpage @UF](https://dcp.ufl.edu/urp/people_wang_s/)

+## 2024 Two Postdoc Positions
+The Urban AI Lab in the [Department of Urban and Regional Planning](https://dcp.ufl.edu/academics/phd8/), along with the [Department of Electrical and Computer Engineering](https://www.ece.ufl.edu/) at the University of Florida (UFL) are hiring two Postdoctoral Researchers, who can contribute to our cutting-edge research in developing adaptive mobility services using artificial intelligence (AI) and multi-level connected and automated mobility systems.
+We are looking for expertise in travel demand analysis, deep learning, graph neural networks, spatiotemporal modeling, emerging mobility, community engagement, and survey design.
+This project is a collaborative effort involving prestigious institutions, including the Massachusetts Institute of Technology (MIT), the University of Florida (UFL), and Northeastern University (NEU), among many others.
+The project seeks to address mobility challenges in accessing critical healthcare destinations by leveraging AI techniques to provide adaptive and equitable mobility services to low-income communities.

+Position Details:
+* **Title**: Postdoctoral Associates.
+Depending on the candidates’ background, we can also offer Instructional Assistant Professor positions.
+*	**Salary Range**: $50,000 - $70,000
+*	**Contract Period**: 2 years for postdocs, and 3 years for instructional assistant professors.
+*	**Starting time**: **Fall 2024**
+* **Location**: Gainesville, Florida
+*	**Application deadline**: **March 30, 2024**.
+If the positions remain unfilled after the deadline, we will continue to evaluate the applications in a case-by-case manner.

+* **How to apply**: Fill out this [application form](https://forms.gle/TbRbksrXYCi3fxn47)

 ## 2024 PhD Positions
 The lab is recruiting candidates for **fully funded Ph.D. positions**, who can start the Ph.D. program in 2024 Fall with the application starting in 2023 Fall.
 The Ph.D. candidate will be in the [Department of Urban and Regional Planning](https://dcp.ufl.edu/academics/phd8/), [College of Design, Construction, and Planning](https://dcp.ufl.edu/) at the [University of Florida](https://www.ufl.edu/).
 The candidate can also obtain a dual master's degree in [Computer Science](https://www.cise.ufl.edu/academics/graduate/masters-program/).
 The Ph.D. position is funded by fellowship or research assistantship, covering tuition and stipend.
 The ideal Ph.D. candidate should have the following capacity:
 1. Bachelor's or Master's degree, with preference for majors in urban planning, civil/transportation engineering, or geographic information systems.
 Relevant backgrounds in computer science, economics, architecture, and landscape design are also considered.